weepy/mmmodel/README.md

-MMMODEL
+mmmodel
 ======

-Homer Simpson's favorite Javascript ORM
+Homer's favorite Javascript ORM

-MMmodel is a Javascript ORM for Redis and client side use through a REST api.
+mmmodel is an ORM for Redis and client side use through a REST api.

 It has multiple backends - using the same API.
 There's also a memory store.